ibm-cloud-docs/CDN/faqs.md

 |------------------|---------|-------------|----------------|
 | CNAME | www.example.com | example.cdn.appdomain.cloud | 15 minutes |
 {: caption="CNAME record example" caption-side="bottom"}

-## Where do I find cost estimates for CDN?
-{: #where-do-i-find-cost-estimates-for-cdn}
-{: faq}
-{: support}

-You can estimate the cost of a service using the cost estimator on the provisioning pages for CDN offerings.
-For example, log in to the [IBM Cloud Content Delivery Network](/catalog/infrastructure/cdn-powered-by-akamai) console and click **Create**.
-As you complete the ordering form, cost estimates appear in the Summary side panel.

 ## When am I billed for my CDN?
 {: #when-will-i-be-billed-for-my-cdn}